A Games-in-Games Paradigm for Strategic Hybrid Jump-Diffusions: Hamilton-Jacobi-Isaacs Hierarchy and Spectral Structure: Conclusion

 \section{Conclusion}

 This paper presents a hierarchical ``games-in-games'' control framework for systems governed by \emph{regime-switching jump-diffusions}.
-By decomposing the problem into a fast inner game and a strategic outer game, we derived a coupled system of Hamilton-Jacobi-Isaacs (HJI) equations via a unified Dynkin identity.
-A key theoretical contribution is the proof that for Exponential-Affine and Linear-Quadratic games, this hierarchy admits tractable \emph{spectral solutions} via the matrix exponential, bridging the gap between hybrid modeling and computational feasibility.
+By decomposing the problem into a fast inner game and a strategic outer game, we derived a coupled system of Hamilton-Jacobi-Isaacs (HJI) equations via a unified Dynkin identity and gave a feedback Stackelberg verification principle for the bilevel solution.
+For the LQ specialization this yields a coupled Riccati flow, for which we established symmetry, well-posedness, and a sufficient condition for global existence; we related this flow to the Lyapunov--Metzler and Riccati--Metzler frameworks, recovering them as its non-adversarial, frozen-rate special cases, and characterized the spectral dissipation of the closed-loop generator selected by the outer game.
+In the Exponential-Affine market-making application the transformed inventory system admits a matrix-exponential representation.

 The framework's practical value is demonstrated through an adversarial market microstructure case study.
-The results reveal a \emph{Risk Isomorphism} principle, where the hierarchical controller naturally interprets strategic predation as effective volatility, inducing a ``hyper-alert'' equilibrium that pre-emptively widens spreads.
-Future research will extend this architecture to partially observable regimes and integrate data-driven learning for empirical transition kernels.
+The results reveal a \emph{Risk Isomorphism} principle, where the hierarchical controller naturally interprets strategic predation as effective volatility, inducing an anticipatory equilibrium that pre-emptively widens spreads.
+Future research will extend this architecture to partially observable regimes, where the inner controller must act on a filtered or asynchronously estimated mode, connecting to recent advances in asynchronous filtering and estimation for Markov jump systems~\citep{FangRenWangStojanovicHe2024}, and integrate data-driven learning for empirical transition kernels.